Court: In-state college tuition OK for illegals

 Lawyers for the out-of-state students say they plan to appeal this decision to the U.S. Supreme Court, so the battle is certainly not over.

-immigration, education, nannette miranda
+school, immigration, education, california supreme court, california news, nannette miranda